re-data/re-data/docs/docs/getting_started/toy_shop/toy_shop_data.md

 It's an example of how a re_data project can work and help you improve data in your data warehouse

 ## Toy shop data
-Toy shop DB has currently 4 tables we will be using:
+Toy shop DB has 4 tables which we would like to observe:
   - customers
   - orders
   - order_items